This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Find more lesser-known places in Italy in Hidden Gems in Italy – Off the Beaten Path from North to South
+- Read more in our Umbria guide and about more lesser-known places in Italy in Hidden Gems in Italy – Off the Beaten Path from North to South

-- Listen: discover more about the wine of the region – Episode #019: Wine and wandering in Umbria, learn more about Colomba cake in Episode #062: Special products from Tuscany and listen to some other trip reports in Episode #074 Travel Italy – Top-to-Toe, Episode #078 Family adventures in Rome and Sorrento, Episode #082 Returning to Italy again and again and Episode #084 A walking tour of the Amalfi Coast
+- Listen: discover more about the region in Episode #117 Porchetta pasta and panzanella dishes from Umbria and Episode #019: Wine and wandering in Umbria, learn more about Colomba cake in Episode #062: Special products from Tuscany and listen to some other trip reports in Episode #074 Travel Italy – Top-to-Toe, Episode #078 Family adventures in Rome and Sorrento, Episode #082 Returning to Italy again and again and Episode #084 A walking tour of the Amalfi Coast

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes